wraithfive/playbot/DATABASE_MIGRATIONS.md

 # Database Migrations

 This project uses **Liquibase** for database schema versioning and migrations.
+Hibernate is configured to validate the schema; Liquibase is the single source of truth.

 ## Overview